Logoi-Linguistics/Logoi-Linguistics/README.md

 # Logic: Quinean Sentential Schemata (QSS) [WAM]

+<em>"Language is conceived in sin and science is its redemption."</em>
+- W. V. O. Quine

 The logic programming paradigm has long been shrouded by dint of a daunting syntax.

 In response to this puzzle pedagogical, Logoi translates "logical" sentences (truth-value statements) into Prolog terms/code for you: